- Current students

 - Choose to take up the new elective course "Designing with Low Carbon Materials Elective (ARCH8624)".
 This course explores the environmental credentials, material properties and design implications of low carbon building materials.

 Applicants must have a recognised undergraduate degree in the discipline of architecture with a grade point average (GPA) of 4.0 or higher for all level 7 courses.
 Open our GPA Calculator to determine your GPA.

 If you are invited for an interview, you will be asked to present a portfolio of your design work.
 You should be ready to discuss your professional history, the ideas within your work, your interests and the area of research by design that you are considering.

 You should have a significant portfolio of professional work that will enable you to reflect critically on your practice.
-Follow our portfolio hints and tips on what to include, what not to include and how to lay it all out.
+See our portfolio guidelines to help you prepare.

 For this programme, you will need the following:

-1. A recognised Bachelor’s degree in the discipline of architecture, with a grade point average of 4.0 or higher in all Level 7 courses; OR
+1. A recognised Bachelor's degree in the discipline of architecture, with a grade point average of 4.0 (grade of B-) or higher in all Level 7 courses.
+Or

 - Have achieved at least one English proficiency outcome in the last two years